adrien-fillon/website/content/en/ressource/recherchegen.md

 - Visualisation of [statistical concepts](https://rpsychologist.com/viz/)
 - GSscrapper to automatically download data from [Google Scholar](https://github.com/nealhaddaway/GSscraper)
 - How to easily create a [PRISMA report](https://srflowdiagram.github.io/)
 - You like SPSS?
 You will like more its free alternative, [PSPP](https://www.gnu.org/software/pspp/)
+- An IA to make one sentence out of [an abstract](https://scitldr.apps.allenai.org/)